Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

-# Wakari Enterprise Runbook
+# Anaconda Enterprise Notebook Runbook

-Wakari is a Python data analysis environment from Continuum Analytics.
-Accessed through a browser, Wakari is a ready-to-use, powerful, fully-configured Python analytics environment.
+Anaconda Enterprise Notebook is a Python data analysis environment from Continuum Analytics.
+Accessed through a browser, Anaconda Enterprise Notebook is a ready-to-use, powerful, fully-configured Python analytics environment.
 We believe that programmers, scientists, and analysts should spend their time analyzing data, not working to set up a system.
 Data should be shareable, and analysis should be repeatable.
 Reproducibility should extend beyond just code to include the runtime environment, configuration, and input data.

-Wakari makes it easy to start your analysis immediately.
+Anaconda Enterprise Notebook makes it easy to start your analysis immediately.

-This runbook walks through the steps needed to install a basic Wakari system comprised of the front-end server, gateway, and two compute machines.
+This runbook walks through the steps needed to install a basic Anaconda Enterprise Notebook system comprised of the front-end server, gateway, and two compute machines.
 The runbook is designed for two audiences: those who have direct access to the internet for installation and those where such access is not available or restricted for security reasons.
 For these restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire Anaconda product suite on portable storage medium or as a downloadable TAR archive.
 Where necessary, additional instructions for Air Gap environments are noted.
 If you have any questions about the instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.

 **Wakari Server:** The administrative front-end to the system.
 This is where users login to the system, where user accounts are stored, and where admins can manage the system.